Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You chant forth a stream of infernal invectives, choosing an intact corpse or an [Unconscious](conditions.md#unconscious) creature you can see within range.
 The target rises up under your control, moves up to its speed and makes a melee attack, then returns to its previous state.
-At Higher Levels.
-You can target one additional creature or corpse for each spell slot level above 2.
+**Using a Higher-Level Spell Slot.** You can target one additional creature or corpse for each spell slot level above 2.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: CS)*